Skyshader77/Lacryma-Hydra/chapter16-2.typ

 He chuckled.
 "It is tiring indeed to do nothing while the world rots around you.
 You feint innocence and ignorance.
 Magi have returned, and you have done all but ensure their destruction."

 "Is it not the duty of the First Cardinal to slay Magi?
-Or has the test of time taken its toll on you too, Alexander."
+Or has the test of time taken its toll on you too, Sixtus."

 "One of Magi is the splitting image of your sister.
 Do you understand what this means for us?"